 If you are looking to add a bright, cheery vibe to your garden, look no further than the calendula (Calendula officinalis).
 Often called pot marigolds or English marigolds, don't confuse these plants with the popular orange and yellow flowers of the common marigolds in the Targetes plant genus.
-Both marigolds and calendulas are part of the sunflower family, but that is where their similarities end.
+Both marigolds and calendulas are part of the daisy family (Asteraceae), but that is where their similarities end.

 Calendula produces sweet-smelling flowers in shades of white, yellow and gold.
 These plants typically spread about 1 to 1 1/2 feet wide and reach heights of about 2 feet.
 Because it likes cooler weather, calendula is an excellent way to add early spring and late fall color to your garden, providing cheerful blooms before and after many other flowering plants.
 In addition to adding pops of bright colors, calendula attracts several beneficial insects including some that attack aphids and thrips.

 Alas, calendula is an annual plant whose beauty will come to an end when freezing temperatures return to your garden in the winter.
 Fortunately, calendula is easy to grow from seed, so you can plant it and enjoy it again next year.

 Historically, the ancient Romans used calendula to ease the pain of scorpion stings.
 In the Middle Ages, the plant served as a bit of a panacea, treating everything from an upset stomach to smallpox.
 Herbalists today still use calendula to create a salve for treating burns, cuts and scrapes, but most home gardeners grow the plant for its bright and cheery flowers.